qgis/QGIS-Documentation/source/docs/training_manual/rasters/changing_symbology.rst

 .. image:: img/pseudocolor_raster.png
    :align: center

 This is an interesting way of looking at the DEM.
+You'll now see that the values of the raster are again properly displayed, with the darker colors representing valleys and the lighter ones, mountains.

 |FA| Changing the transparency
 -------------------------------------------------------------------------------

-Sometimes changing the transparency of the whole raster layer can help you to see other layers covered by the raster itself to better understand the study area.
+Sometimes changing the transparency of the whole raster layer can help you to see other layers covered by the raster itself and better understand the study area.

 To change the transparency of the whole raster switch to the :guilabel:`Transparency` tab and use the slider of the :guilabel:`Global Opacity` to lower the opacity: